rodrigograca31/blog/content/posts/my-p2p-portfolio/index.md

 - Actual Net Annual Return: **12.82%** (IRR)
 - Average monthly income: **22.53€**

-Grupeer has been dealing with issues due to the current pandemic (Covid-19).
+Grupeer has been dealing with issues due to the current pandemic (Covid-19) according to them.
+Others say it is a scam.
 I currently don't advise you to invest there.

 ## Why do I invest in these platforms?